alecGraves/Agentic/README.md

 ```

 ### 4. Connect
-Now you should be able to automatically connect and run Agent commands, or you can update your configuration.
+Now you should be able to automatically connect and run Agent commands, or you can update your model configurations to match your local deployment.

 run the `AI Agent Settings` command, or go to `Preferences > Package Settings > Agentic > Settings` to modify your llm configuration.